gurezende/ETL_DuckDB/README.md

 ## Known Issues

-There were some issues adding the project to Docker due to incompatibilities among the packages.<br>
+1. There were some issues adding the project to Docker due to incompatibilities among the packages.
+Docker is not being able to install Scipy. <br>
-PyGAM's last commit was on *Feb, 2024*.
+2. PyGAM's last commit was on *Feb, 2024*.
 Since then, there is a compatibility issue for newer versions of `numpy`/ `scipy`.
 Here is the fix:

 * Manually change line 739 of **.venv/Lib/site-packages/pygam/pygam.py** to `Q, R = np.linalg.qr(WB.toarray())`.
 * Manually change line 82 of **.venv/Lib/site-packages/pygam/utils.py** to `A = A.toarray()`.